hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 Investor Preferences
 ********************

-We consider two alternative preferences structures for the arbitrageur in our continuous-time model.
-In the first, we assume that the agent has constant relative risk aversion and maximizes the discounted utility of terminal wealth.
+The authors considerd two alternative preferences structures for the arbitrageur in our continuous-time model.
+In the first, the authors assumed that the agent has constant relative risk aversion and maximizes the discounted utility of terminal wealth.
 The arbitrageur's value function at time :math:`t` - denoted by :math:`V_t` - takes the form: